-Your organization has made a decision on the Enterprise Resource Planning Solution that best fits your needs.
+Your rental company has made a decision on the Enterprise Resource Planning Solution that best fits your needs.
 Now it’s time to implement it.
 Where do we start?

 1. The software solution choice was made for some very good reasons.
 It’s time to translate those reasons into the ERP roadmap in a granular fashion.
 Simply put, what do you want your ERP solution to look like when it is fully implemented?
 A gap analysis meeting will be scheduled between the organization implementing your ERP selection and internal resources that are able to explain business process through all aspects of the organization.
 The enterprise package likely has configuration points that dictate how the system will react.
 Business process and system functionality will be matched up to ensure your organization is able to leverage superior information technology in making better-informed decisions.
 The primary takeaway from this activity will be a listing of the processes that define the future state of your ERP solution and desired process.